MimiUmoh/Mini_SOM_project/README.md

 5. Once you have sorted that out you can start writing your methods in lib/services/movie_reviews.rb.
 6. Once you have done that, you can start writing your tests in spec/movie_reviews_spec.rb.
 7. You can run rspec on your terminal to check if your tests have passed or failed.

+### Challenges
+1. Planning of tests
+2. Did not test enough services
+3. Repetitive tests
+4. Did not target fields to test if specific datatype were present.

+### Learning points
+1. Looping